Stereo attachment - Antique and Vintage Cameras

 Coupled rangefinder, swing prism type, double image.
 Direct-vision (lens/lens) view-finder.

-Auto-stop on film-advance coupled to shutter.
-Film-advance tensions shutter.
+Auto-stop on film advance coupled to shutter.
+Film advance tensions shutter.
 Exposure counter.

 Identification: